Controlling the dispersion of longitudinal waves via the affine deformation of the interlaced wire medium: Coordinates of low-frequency points

-The description of evolution of $\mathrm{R}$-points in accordance with the same Eq. (\ref{eq:lfp_location_0-5pi}) will be a bit more complicated, since the coordinates of these points in the $k$-space are not so trivially defined:
+The description of the $\mathrm{R}$-points evolution in accordance with the same Eq. (\ref{eq:lfp_location_0-5pi}) will be slightly more complicated, since the coordinates of these points in the $k$-space do not seem to be trivially defined: